agombolay/ribose-map/README.md

 **If you use Ribose-Map, please use the following citation**:
 Gombolay, AL, FO Vannberg, and F Storici.
 Ribose-Map: a bioinformatics toolkit to map ribonucleotides embedded in genomic DNA. *Nucleic Acids Research* 2019.
 DOI: 10.1093/nar/gky874.

-Ribose-Map is the first and only bioinformatics toolkit that can process and analyze high-throughput rNMP sequencing data that was generated using any of the rNMP sequencing techniques: emRiboSeq, ribose-seq, Alk-HydEn-seq, RHII-HydEn-seq, Pu-seq, and RADAR-seq
+Ribose-Map is the first and only bioinformatics toolkit that can process and analyze high-throughput rNMP sequencing data that was generated using any of the rNMP sequencing techniques: emRiboSeq, ribose-seq, Alk-HydEn-seq, RHII-HydEn-seq, Pu-seq, and RADAR-seq.

 ## Modules
 * **Alignment**: Align reads to the reference, de-depulicate based on UMIs, and de-multiplex by barcode